Camp Horizon: Woods, Rock Walls, and Steep Inclines

 Camp Horizon offers a different perspective on Kansas hiking.
 The terrain provides for a more challenging opportunity with 1000 feet of elevation change possible throughout the hike.
 If you’re looking for lots of ascending, descending, rocky pathways, the chance to climb a few boulders, some steep inclines, and some incredible views – you’ll really enjoy this hike.
 There are very few places like it in Kansas!

-A sunset view from the bluffs, available in our Dreamscapes collection!
+A sunset view from the bluffs at Inspiration Point.
 Copyright hiking mojo.

 Camp Horizon is located at 30811 Horizon Dr, which is about seven miles east of Arkansas City, Kansas.
 When you arrive, the welcome center and a small parking lot will be on your left.

 The main camp area is made up of several cabins, various buildings, a swimming pool, and other outdoor recreational spaces.
 The nearly nine miles of trails surround the main camp and offer several points of entry, which makes is easy for you to manage the length of your hike and to access facilities should you need them; they have a very nice restroom facility at the welcome center that even includes a shower.

 There is a trailhead at the parking lot which will offer you access to the North Woods Trail.
 This is a beautifully wooded trail with a little elevation change here and there.
 Once the leaves cover the ground during the fall, it can become difficult to determine whether your next step is in a sturdy and safe place.
 For this reason, I always bring my trekking poles with me when I hike here.